 - Kawaiiko: Invoked to get her part-time job in episode 39.
 While that was at least cute and for a good cause, her playacting a good, cute girl to draw concessions from her grandfather is more Burikko.

-- Kick the Dog: With the dog being Ibuki.
+- Kick the Dog: With the dog usually being Ibuki.
 Sure, she fights with Agedama too, but Agedama does provoke a lot of the conflict.
 For the closest thing to a provocation Ibuki inflicts to Rei, review her Innocently Insensitive section.
 Plus, shes a cute girl.

 - Rei basically had 2 on-screen reactions to adversity, resorting to despicable means or escaping with a Rei, kaeru! (she then prepares despicable means).
 Even in episode 39, she only tried work after all the easy options were taken away.
-Her willingness to confront danger in episode 50 and 51 was thus quite a leap.
+Her willingness to confront danger (difficulty) in episode 50 and 51 was thus quite a leap.

 - Episode 15: For once, she was willing to let Harada into her car.